 When using Dialectic, there are many times when you may need to allow the application to make an external connection to an Internet resource.
 This will happen if you are using a Dial Method that accesses a remote device or service (such as a VoIP service or an URL).
 If your network requires the use of a proxy server to make an Internet connection, you can tell Dialectic to use this server (and your credentials for using this server) in the miscellaneous section of the Dialectic preferences.
 The password you enter here is not saved in the preferences but in your Keychain.
 For more information about this, please consult your network administrator or ISP.

-- Mac OS X 10.5 (Leopard) or Mac OS X 10.6 (Snow Leopard).
-To enable Dialectic to accept incoming traffic through the Mac OS X 10.5 or 10.6 firewall, open System Preferences and select the Security preference pane.
+- OS X 10.5 (Leopard) or OS X 10.6 (Snow Leopard).
+To enable Dialectic to accept incoming traffic through the OS X 10.5 or 10.6 firewall, open System Preferences and select the Security preference pane.
 When this pane opens, select the “Firewall” tab and set the mode (from the three radio buttons at the top of the pane) to the third option labeled “Set access for specific services and applications”.
 You can then close the System Preferences.
 Restart Dialectic and, if prompted, allow Dialectic to accept incoming network connections.

 If you are using your computer with a router and want to allow other computers on your WAN connect to Dialectic for these services, you will need to use static ports and you may need to configure your router to allow traffic to get through the network.
 See your router documentation or contact your network administrator for more information.